 Shoulder problems may not be the most talked-about condition in Gaelic Football and Hurling.
 Most of us are more familiar with cruciate knee injuries or groin problems.
 However, shoulder problems are among the more common of GAA injuries with the reported incidence in the literature for shoulder injuries been approximately 17-19 % of all GAA injuries.

-Shoulder dislocations in particular can be serious and can result in up to 6 months out before returning to sport.
-Due to the joints construction and the demands placed on it in contact sport, the shoulder has a high recurrence rate of dislocation.
+Shoulder dislocations, in particular, can be serious and can result in up to 6 months out before returning to sport.
+Due to the joints construction and the demands placed on it in a contact sport, the shoulder has a high recurrence rate of dislocation.
 Studies have shown that the recurrence rate can be as high as 29% post keyhole surgery in collision sports.

-Common mechanisms of injury for shoulder dislocation in gaelic games include the tackle, gathering possession overhead, falling onto an outstretched arm, the shoulder tackle and collisions.
+Common mechanisms of injury for a shoulder dislocation in Gaelic games include the tackle, gathering possession overhead, falling onto an outstretched arm, the shoulder tackle and collisions.

 Understanding the shoulder

 The shoulder is the most mobile joint in the body.
 It is reliant on static structures (bone, labrum, ligaments, capsule) and dynamic structures (muscular components) to provide stability.
 All these systems must work in harmony to give a balanced and high functioning athletic shoulder.
 The labrum is a small fibrous cartilaginous rim that circles and deepens the socket.

 When the shoulder dislocates anteriorly (out the front), which is the most common type of dislocation, damage to the anterior part of the labrum (the front of the labrum) occurs (Figure 2).
 This is referred to as a Bankart lesion.